liamocuz/nj-transit-cli/README.md

 This project creates a Command Line Interface for NJ Transit's rail data.
 Given a station stop name, the departure times will be displayed per headsign that the stop services.
+This program does not find routes between two stations.

 ## How to Use